-This is part 1 of a 3 part series on the transition to clean energy in the Mahoning Valley
+This is part 1 of a series on the transition to clean energy in the Mahoning Valley

 UPDATE 6/9/2021: The future of Lordstown Motors, an independent electric truck manufacturer considered an anchor of Voltage Valley in eastern Ohio, came into question Tuesday, when the company’s delayed quarterly and annual filings with the Securities and Exchange Commission were made public.